 The pattern of (un)grammaticality revealed by (7) through (15) suggests that we have to do with two fundamentally different types of construction.
 In one type, one of the ICs is the head or centre of the construction.
 In the other type, neither of the ICs constitutes the head: both are equally important.

-Constructions which have a head are referred to as endocentric, whereas those which have no such head are termed exocentric.
+Constructions that have a head are referred to as endocentric, whereas those which have no such head are termed exocentric.
 It will be apparent that the defining criterion of endocentricity and exocentricity is distribution: a construction is endocentric only if one of the ICs has the same (or roughly the same) distribution as the whole construction, whereas, in an exocentric construction, neither of the ICs has the same distribution as the whole construction.

 Each node is related to the two symbols on the branches immediately below.
 If one arrow points towards the node, the other away from the node, the structure is endocentric.
 If both arrows point away from the node, the structure is exocentric.